cakhigbe/cakhigbe.github.io/_pages/about.md

   - /home/
 ---

 I am a PhD Student in the Department of Economics at the <a href="https://lsa.umich.edu/econ/people.html"> University of Michigan</a>.
-My research interests are in Behavioral Economics, Development Economics, and Political Economy.
+My research interests are in Behavioral Economics, Development Economics, and Industrial Organization.

 I also work as a Graduate Student Instructor for ECON 101: Principles of Microeconomics.